FlorentLefebvre/twitter-graph/README.md

 Since Twitter limits the rate of its API to 15 requests per window of 15 minutes, this is going to take a while.
 In order to interrupt and resume the requests at any time, a very simple caching system immediately exports the requests results to a local json file.
+The frequency of this export is determined by the "save_frequency" argument.
+A too low value can result in performance issues during "big" graphs.

 ```
 KeyboardInterrupt